 What's more, if I press Ctrl and the Home button, it always returns me to sell A1.
 So if you find yourself far away from the top left hand corner on a spreadsheet, just press Ctrl and Home and it will bring you back to sell A1 immediately.
 A very useful command.

 Another useful navigation shortcut is the Page Down key.
 I currently have rows one to 23 shown on screen.
 If I want to view rows 23 to 45, I simply press the Page Down key.
 If I'd like to move back up again, I simply press Page Up.

-The last navigation shortcut I'd like to show you is the go to dialog box, which can be accessed by pressing F5 at the top of your keyboard.
-If you'd like to navigate to a cell, let's say for example D300, click OK and this automatically brings us to that cell on the selected worksheet.
-The go to dialog box is very powerful, because you can access any cell, in any worksheet immediately.
-So for example, if I'd like to go to cell D300 on my sheet three, I'd press F5, I'll type in Sheet3, followed by an exclamation mark, then D300 and click OK.
+The last navigation trick that I'd like to show you is the Go To dialogue box, which can be accessed by pressing F5 on the top of your keyboard.
+If you'd like to navigate to a cell, let's say, for example, D300, click OK, and this automatically brings us to that cell on the selected worksheet.
+The Go To dialog box is very powerful because you can access any cell on any worksheet immediately.
+So for example, if I'd like to go to cell D300 on sheet three, I'll press F5, I'll type in sheet three, followed by an exclamation mark, then D300, and click OK.

-And this brings us to cell D300 on sheet three immediately.
-The go to dialog box is a great shortcut command particularly if you've got large data sets spread over a number of data sheets.
+And this brings us to sell D300 on sheet three immediately.
+The Go To dialog box is a great shortcut command, particularly if you got large data sets spread over a number of data sheets.

-Let's now move back to our initial sheet by pressing Control + Page Up twice and then Control + Home to move back to the top of the page.
+Let's now move back to our initial sheet by pressing Ctrl + Page Up twice, and then Ctrl + Home to move back to the top of the page.
 Although there are many more navigation commands available in Excel, I find the few I've shown you in this lesson will cover almost all of your needs.
-To get some practice using these shortcuts, be sure to download the Excel file underneath this video and trying navigating around the data set without using the mouse.
+To get some practice using these shortcuts, be sure to download the Excel file underneath this video and try navigating around the data set without using the mouse.